 PSYC 7260.
 PRACTICUM

-Catalogue Description Second course in the doctoral Advanced Practice Core sequence of a series of progressive training experiences to provide students with an opportunity to observe clinical work of advanced students and to provide counseling to clients with normal developmental concerns under faculty and advanced doctoral student supervision.
+Catalogue Description (1) This course is designed to provide students an opportunity to observe clinical work of advanced students and to provide counseling to clients with normal developmental concerns under faculty and advanced doctoral student supervision.
 Prerequisites: PSYC 7160.